tdawnsugrue/pangenome-graphs/NOTES.md

 - extract region surrounding the node (how many bp?), using the top path (since this one isn't in the reference) [using node 4921090]

 - grab a novel node, extend by 1 either side ("-c1"), then do a 2D viz to look for SNPs? (can we automate this..?)

+### Sep 20

+Added some more data stuff to the notebook for analysis.
+If we want to look at admixtures, we'll need to map to the graph or similar.